huangwei-pku/huangwei-pku.github.io/research.md

 ### WORKING IN PROGRESS

-“How do Households Respond to Permanent and Transitory Income Shocks?
-Evidence from Pension Reforms in Urban China.”
-With Mi Luo, Yinghao Pan, and Hong Song.
+**How do Households Respond to Permanent and Transitory Income Shocks?
+Evidence from Pension Reforms in Urban China**, With Mi Luo, Yinghao Pan, and Hong Song.

-“How do Spot Price and Future Price Affect Healthcare Usage?
-Evidence from Quasi-Experiments in China.”
-With Jin Feng, Hong Song, and Zhen Wang.
+**How do Spot Price and Future Price Affect Healthcare Usage?
+Evidence from Quasi-Experiments in China**, with Jin Feng, Hong Song, and Zhen Wang.

-“Local Government Responses to Trade Liberalization: Evidence from China.” with Mi Dai and Guangrong Ma.
+**Local Government Responses to Trade Liberalization: Evidence from China**, with Mi Dai and Guangrong Ma.

-“The Impact of Health Insurance Expansion on Hospitals: Evidence from New Cooperation Medical Scheme in China” with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.
+**The Impact of Health Insurance Expansion on Hospitals: Evidence from New Cooperation Medical Scheme in China**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.

-“Too Busy to Be Cured?” with Yi Zhou and Changyu Ren.
+**Too Busy to Be Cured?** with Yi Zhou and Changyu Ren.

 ### BOOK CHAPTERS